rdjagadeesh/vic_homelab/README.md

 SAMPLE EXCERCISES FOR BEGINEERS

-In this repository we are going to have working examples with different scenarios :
+In this thread we will have working examples with different scenarios :

 Our setup details :